Dan Costa (musician)

-Daniel Greco Costa (born 7 April 1989) is a British/ Italian/ Portuguese jazz/world music pianist and composer known for his original work and for his collaborations with artists such as Randy Brecker, Ron Carter, John Patitucci, Mike Stern, Hermeto Pascoal, Dave Liebman, Ivan Lins, Bob Mintzer, Seamus Blake, Dave Douglas, Romero Lubambo, Leila Pinheiro, Marcos Suzano, Jaques Morelenbaum and Roberto Menescal.
+Daniel Greco Costa (born 7 April 1989) is a British, Italian, and Portuguese jazz/world music pianist and composer.
+He is known for his original work and for his collaborations with artists such as Randy Brecker, Ron Carter, John Patitucci, Mike Stern, Hermeto Pascoal, Dave Liebman, Ivan Lins, Bob Mintzer, Seamus Blake, Dave Douglas, Romero Lubambo, Leila Pinheiro, Marcos Suzano, Jaques Morelenbaum and Roberto Menescal.
 His music has been featured by publications such as Rolling Stone and DownBeat, which considered his music "entrancing."
 Costa has worked as an educator and writer as well.

 Education

 Costa was born in Westminster, London, to Italian and Portuguese parents from Sorrento and Porto respectively.

-He studied classical piano as well as jazz piano at the Académie de Musique Rainier III in Monaco for six years prior to taking a diploma at Sir Paul McCartney's Liverpool Institute for Performing Arts back in England.
+He studied classical piano as well as jazz piano at the Académie de Musique Rainier III in Monaco for six years prior to taking a diploma at Sir Paul McCartney's Liverpool Institute for Performing Arts in England.
 He then focused on jazz at the Escola Superior de Música, Artes e Espetáculo in Portugal, graduating with distinction and a Rotary Club Award for outstanding achievement.
 During his course, he was also awarded an Ibero-American grant to study Brazilian music at UNICAMP in São Paulo, Brazil as an international exchange student, focusing on both popular and classical composers.
 He pursued further studies at Berklee College of Music with a merit scholarship.
 Costa also has university degrees in philosophy, applied linguistics and history, having worked extensively as an educator in related fields.

-He has also written about music and other fields for publications such as Oxford Research Encyclopedias.
+He has written about music and other fields for publications such as Oxford Research Encyclopedias.
 In the article on tempo for Encyclopaedia Britannica, he covered classical, popular and world music genres, and referred to it as "the heartbeat of expression".